ewcloud/ewc-community-hub/README.md

 # Item structure

 ## Mandatory metadata
-Each item shall have the following mandatory parameter:
+Each item shall have the following mandatory parameters:

 ```yaml
 items: